dltxio/idem-old/README.md

 Each time an exchange requests an ID verifycation from a user, the provider charges the exchange a fee.
 Further, users are required to provide KYC information and have it verified for each and every onboarding, instead of a portable, reusable verification from a trusted provider.
 By locally storing user's verified information, we can enhance the customer onboarding experience and reduce costs incurred by Vendors.

+Idem has two workflows,

+1. Onboarding / Registering new users
-Idem has two workflows, one for onboarding and one for onboarded users who have not completed any verification.
+2. Onboarded users who have not completed any verification

 Kovan transactions will be signed with the ETH account `0xE4ed9ceF6989CFE9da7c1Eec8c2299141dD9e7cC`